-No. In 2020, we plan to use Zoom (or possibly some other Internet service) for interviews.
+No. In 2021, we will offer in-person as well as use Zoom (or possibly some other Internet service) for interviews.

 My parents don't have to file their 2019 tax return on April 15.
 Has the Marti Foundation changed its deadline?

-No. Our deadline is still April 20.
-Submit tax return data from 2018 if that's the latest you've got.
+No. Our deadline is still May3.
+Submit tax return data from 2019 if that's the latest you've got.

 Why does your application say I can't use pencil or blue ink?